run-ai/docs/docs/Researcher/cli-reference/runai-bash.md

 <job-name\> - The name of the Job to run the command with.
 Mandatory.

 #### --pod string
 > Specify a pod of a running Job.
-To get a list of the pods of a specific Job, run `runai describe workload <workload-name>` command
+To get a list of the pods of a specific Job, run `runai describe job <job-name>` command

 ### Global Flags